CJanecka/Projects_and_CTFs/Defensive Security/README.md

 Whenever activity surpasses the defined threshold, these alerts will promptly trigger an email to SOC@VSI-company.com.

-We began by establishing a baseline and threshold for the hourly rate of failed Windows activity.
+We began by establishing a baseline and threshold for the hourly rate of Failed Windows activity.

 *Figure 07 - Search ran to view Failed Windows activity.*
 ![win server failed activity search](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/02557ffe-fdbc-434f-a7fd-46f7b16f978a)